AIG Women's Open weather: Will strong winds cause disruption to this week's major at St Andrews?

 There has been a mixture of sunshine, heavy rain showers and strong gusts for the practice rounds ahead of the tournament, although conditions are set to worsen when play officially gets under way on Thursday.

-The latest weather forecast issued by the R&A on Wednesday morning, provided by the Met Office, has warned of "strong and gusty winds for day one of the championships".
+The latest weather forecast issued by the R&A on Wednesday morning - provided by the Met Office - warned of "strong and gusty winds for day one of the championships", with Slumbers insisting they are doing everything possible to try and get the first round played as scheduled.

+"The Met Office, who help us here, have been forecasting this for a while now," Slumbers said in his pre-tournament press conference.
+"We have slowed the golf course down quite a bit.

+"We've raised the height of cut on the greens and we've put a bit of water on them to help them grow a little bit.
+We've got some pretty good ideas about where we can put the pins to actually protect it as much as we possibly can.

 Gusts of 30-35 miles per hour are expected around the time the opening round gets under way at 7am, then are expected to decrease briefly before getting stronger again as the day progresses.